 - Only one person can be logged into the shared account at any given time.

 - Access to all of each person's genetic data would be available to everyone who shares the account.

 - Each person will have a unique profile and each profile would have its own unique set of surveys.

 To register a kit into an existing account, click here and sign in to enter your account credentials (email address and password).

 After entering the kit barcode, you will be prompted to select whether you or someone else will be using the kit in question.
 In most instances, the individual registering should select "I will be using this kit."
 You should only select the other option if you will be registering on behalf of someone else, such as a child under 13 who cannot have his or her own account.

-Once you have registered profiles into a shared account, you will be able to navigate between profiles by selecting the profile name in the upper right corner and then clicking the Switch Profile option.
-This will open a menu that displays all other profiles within your account.
-Click on the name of the profile you would like to view to switch to that profile.
+Once you have registered profiles into a shared account, you will be able to navigate between profiles by selecting the profile name in the upper right corner and then clicking the desired profile from the list.
+Note that for accounts with more than 3 profiles, you will first need to select Switch Profiles from the dropdown menu.

-Because of this functionality, accounts with multiple profiles may see sharing connections in the Share and Compare tool that do not share segments of DNA with each profile in the account.
+Because of this functionality, accounts with multiple profiles may see sharing connections in the Share and Compare feature that do not share segments of DNA with each profile in the account.